Twelve Bronco linebackers from The Blue Era are eligible for your votes

 Avalos has played a critical role in the Broncos' defense since returning to Boise State, a unit that concluded the 2015 season ranked 12th nationally in total defense (318.3 yards per game) and 18th nationally in scoring defense (20.2 points per game).

-The Broncos forced 31 turnovers in each of the last two seasons, ranking tied for fifth nationally in 2015 and ninth nationally in 2014.
+The Broncos forced 31 turnovers in both 2014 and 2015, ranking tied for fifth nationally in the latter season and ninth nationally in the former.
 Bronco linebackers contributed 10 fumble recoveries, eight forced fumbles and eight interceptions during that time.

 During Avalos' two seasons overseeing the defensive line, three Broncos combined to earn five All-Mountain West honors, including two-time first-team honoree Demarcus Lawrence, and fellow first-team recipients Mike Atkinson and Ricky Tjong-A-Tjoe.
 Lawrence also earned All-America accolades in 2013 from both the Walter Camp Foundation (second team) and SI.com (honorable mention).

 The Broncos ranked 11th nationally in sacks in 2012 (2.92), and tied for 30th in tackles-for-loss (6.7) in 2013.
 Lawrence ranked amongst the national leaders in sacks in each season under Avalos, finishing 2012 ranked tied for 18th (0.86 per game), and tied for 10th nationally in 2013 (0.88).